Table of Contents

 How long do you need to expose to photograph the Milky Way?

-Photography is often based on trial and error and experience, and photographing the Milky Way is no exception.
+Photography is often based on trial and error and experience, and learning how to photograph the Milky Way is no exception.
 As I said above I used about 25 seconds of exposure which was the maximum that I could do without experiencing problems with star trailing.
 You might be able to go less or a little bit more than this depending on your equipment.

 How easy is it to see the Milky Way with the naked eye?